Skip to main content

 get_full_html()Get the page’s full HTML

-get_simplified_html()Get cleaned/simplified HTML
+get_simplified_html()Get cleaned HTML

 print_message()Show a message in the side panel chat